magic0whi/notebook/contents/cpp-notes/cpp-notes.md

 ## Constructors & Destructors

-Corstructor provides a way to initialize primitive types when creating instance.
-Otherwise you have to do it manually or they will be keep whatever is left over in that memory.
+Constructor provides a way to initialize primitive types when creating instance.
+Otherwise, you have to do it manually, or they will be keep whatever is left over in that memory.

-To prevent creating instance, you can set constructor as priavate, or delete it.
+To prevent creating instance, you can set constructor as private, or delete it.
 ```cpp
 class Log {
 private: